finnianr/Eiffel-Loop/doc/Contents.md

 A preview of classes which will form the basis of reusable abstractions are as follows:

-* [DATABASE](https://github.com/finnianr/Eiffel-Loop/library/example/Eco-DB/database.e) contains fields conforming to [DATA_TABLE](https://github.com/finnianr/Eiffel-Loop/library/example/Eco-DB/data_table.e) and various routines that operate on all the tables at once.
+* [DATABASE](https://github.com/finnianr/Eiffel-Loop/example/Eco-DB/source/database.e) contains fields conforming to [DATA_TABLE](https://github.com/finnianr/Eiffel-Loop/example/Eco-DB/source/table/data_table.e) and various routines that operate on all the tables at once.
 For example: `make_open, close, delete, backup, export_as_pyxis` etc
-* [DATABASE_CONFIGURATION](https://github.com/finnianr/Eiffel-Loop/library/example/Eco-DB/database_configuration.e) for storing/reading the database credentials etc.
+* [DATABASE_CONFIGURATION](https://github.com/finnianr/Eiffel-Loop/example/Eco-DB/source/database_configuration.e) for storing/reading the database credentials etc.
-* [DATA_TABLE](https://github.com/finnianr/Eiffel-Loop/library/example/Eco-DB/data_table.e) is an abstraction allowing thread safe table operations in a concurrent environment.
+* [DATA_TABLE](https://github.com/finnianr/Eiffel-Loop/example/Eco-DB/source/table/data_table.e) is an abstraction allowing thread safe table operations in a concurrent environment.
-* [DATABASE_MANAGER_SHELL](https://github.com/finnianr/Eiffel-Loop/library/example/Eco-DB/database_manager_shell.e) is a menu driven shell for managing the database and performing operations like import, export, backup etc.
+* [DATABASE_MANAGER_SHELL](https://github.com/finnianr/Eiffel-Loop/example/Eco-DB/source/database_manager_shell.e) is a menu driven shell for managing the database and performing operations like import, export, backup etc.

 **Foot Notes**

 ** `delete` is a routine from [ECD_CHAIN](https://github.com/finnianr/Eiffel-Loop/library/persistency/database/eco-db/chain/ecd_chain.e) and not from [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html).

 *** We are using the term *join* somewhat loosely and mean only that if you have two chains *CHAIN [A]* and *CHAIN [B]*, you can produce a subchain of *CHAIN [B]* where each *B* item has a matching field value with an item from *CHAIN [A]*.

-## Eco-DB Example

-Some classes from a proprietary [Hex 11 Software](https://www.hex11software.com/) library to illustrate the use of the [Eco-DB library](https://github.com/finnianr/Eiffel-Loop/library/Eco-DB.pecf).

-**Note**: this library is not compile-able and is for documentation purposes only.

 ## Eiffel LIST-orientated XML Database